 A San Diego librarian whose steadfast letters and care packages became a lifeline for children imprisoned in American internment camps.

-Clara Breed was the children’s librarian at the San Diego Public Library when World War II upended the lives of her young Japanese American patrons.
-In the panic following Pearl Harbor, as families were forcibly removed and sent to remote incarceration camps, Breed did not say goodbye.
-She handed out pre-addressed postcards and began a correspondence that would span the war.
-She sent books, stamps, yarn, and soap to the children she knew from story hour, now behind barbed wire in places like Poston and Santa Anita.
-Her letters were a tether to normalcy and a declaration that they were not forgotten.
-After the war, Breed became the city’s head librarian, but her true legacy was that bundle of letters, later donated to the Japanese American National Museum, which stands as a profound record of quiet, personal resistance against a monumental injustice.
+Clara Breed, children’s librarian at the San Diego Public Library, did not say goodbye when her young Japanese American patrons were forcibly removed to incarceration camps after Pearl Harbor.
+She handed out pre-addressed postcards and began a correspondence that spanned the war.
+From behind barbed wire at Poston and Santa Anita, the children she knew from story hour received books, stamps, yarn, and soap.
+Her letters became a tether to normalcy and a declaration that they were not forgotten.
+After the war, Breed became the city’s head librarian.
+The bundle of letters, later donated to the Japanese American National Museum, provides a profound record of quiet, personal resistance against a monumental injustice.
+She lived from 1906 to 1994.

 1901–1927